rosette-proj/rosette-extractor-yaml/README.md

 Note that `yaml/dotted-key` is an alias for `yaml/rails` - you can use both interchangeably.

-See the documentation contained in [rosette-core](https://github.com/rosette-proj/rosette-core) for a complete list of extractor configuration options in addition to `match_file_extension`.
+See the documentation contained in [rosette-core](https://github.com/rosette-proj/rosette-core) for a complete list of extractor configuration options in addition to `match_file_extensions`.

 ### Standalone Usage